 And here’s a handy diagram created by the folks at the Poodlefun website.

 Do Poodles Bark a Lot?
-Are they Easily Trained?
+Are Poodles Easily Trained?

 Poodles generally get along well with others dogs, cats, and people.